Value Beyond Devices

 But what made solving this problem — the problem of removing darkness for the millions and millions of people, and solving it at scale possible?

-Primarily tech — the technology of centralized power generation, long-distance power transmission, and localized power distribution.
+Primarily tech — the of centralized power generation, long-distance power transmission, and localized power distribution.
 But more significantly the business model — the profitably scalable business model of the utility company enterprise.

 Now talk about selling MacBook as the tool for ideas!!!